jmcaffee/gdlc/README.md

 The easiest way to install and use GDLC is via the ruby gem of the same name.
 See [its README](gem/README.md) for details on its use.

+## Dependencies

+The GDLC binary is written in Java.
+To use GDLC, you must have a Java runtime of version 1.7 (Java 7) or better.

 ## Usage

 Typing `GDLC` without any parameters (or with the `-h` option) will result in